Raymonda Variations: Background and production

 The 1898 ballet Raymonda featured choreography by Marius Petipa and a score by Alexander Glazunov.
 In the ballet, the titular character is engaged to Jean de Brienne, a French knight.
 However, while Jean leaves to fight at the Crusades, Raymonda is abducted by emir Abderakhman, but was saved by Jean, who Raymonda soon marries.

 In his book Balanchine's Complete Stories of the Great Ballets, the choreographer wrote that he had enjoyed the score since he was a student, and whilst studying at the Imperial Ballet School, he performed the ballet at the Mariinsky Theatre, wearing the original costumes.
 In 1946, he and Alexandra Danilova staged a production of Raymonda for Ballet Russe de Monte-Carlo.
 In 1955, he used excerpts from the music of Raymonda for his ballet Pas de Dix.

 In fall 1961, Balanchine decided to make another ballet to musical excerpts from Raymonda, with Patricia Wilde and Jacques d'Amboise.
 This would become the last time Balanchine choreograph a ballet on Wilde, who by then was one of the most senior dancers at the New York City Ballet.
 Wilde had also danced in the 1946 Raymonda.
-Balanchine began choreographing the ballet after the company's domestic tour that year, when Balanchine called Wilde to the studio, and choreograph a solo on her to music intended for a variation danced by Raymonda's companon Henriette.
+Balanchine began choreographing the ballet after the company's domestic tour that year, when Balanchine called Wilde to the studio, and choreograph a solo on her to music intended for a variation danced by Raymonda's companion Henriette.
 As Wilde did not know it was for a new ballet, she soon forgot about it.
 Weeks later, once rehearsals for the ballet officially started, Balanchine rechoreographed the solo.
 Balanchine also chose five young women in the company to dance other solos.

 The costumes were designed by Karinska, and the original lighting was by David Hays.
 The backdrop Horace Armistead designed for Tudor's Jardin aux lilas was reused.
 The ballet originally used the working title Raymonda, before premiering under the title Valse et Variations.
 It was renamed Raymonda Variations in 1963.